mvrdevelopment/spec/proposal/multi-led/proposal.md

 ## Questions
 - When using a code approach, we need to think about a way to debug.
-M